sipistab/AutoHotkey-Script-Collection-by-Piper/README.md

-# Piper's Windows Automation Utility
+# Piper’s Windows Efficiency Toolkit - AHK Script Collection

 ## Overview
 This utility is a streamlined set of Windows automation tools, built over years of practical scripting.
 It tackles real everyday tasks: faster navigation, fewer repetitive actions, and smart shortcuts that make my work cleaner and quicker.
 It’s easy to adapt, simple to customize, and designed to save time without adding clutter.